TIBCOSoftware/be-contribution/README.md

  Some pre-requisites that generically apply to all contributions existing or new.
 If there are conflicts/changes/limitations, call them out in individual contribution README's.

  * Download/install Java and setup appropriate JAVA_HOME and PATH environment variables.
-Existing contributions use Java 11.
+Existing contributions use `Java 11`.
 So use Java 11 or above.

  * All contributions will be maven projects.
 Download/Install Maven and setup appropriate M2_HOME and PATH environment variables.
-Existing contribution use Maven 3.5.4.
+Existing contribution use `Maven 3.5.4`.
 So use maven 3.5.4 or above.

  * Install docker, since most integration test will need to create a light throw away container.

- * Install TIBCO BusinessEvents 6.1.0 and above.
+ * Install `TIBCO BusinessEvents 6.1.0` and above.

  * Add necessary unit and/or integration tests for each contribution.